-In June, we also launched an exciting new athlete support programme with Intel, which includes well-being services and opportunities to learn how to better deal with stress and anxiety with Headspace.
+Also in June 2020, we launched an exciting new athlete support programme with Intel, which includes well-being services and opportunities to learn how to better deal with stress and anxiety with Headspace.

-Headspace is a meditation and sleep app used by 66 million people around the world, and is proven to reduce stress and improve happiness.
-As part of our new offer, you will gain six months of free access to the highest level of Headspace subscription, including a full library with themed courses, a new meditation every day, sleep exercises and bedtime sounds, and move mode for body and mind fitness.
+Headspace is a meditation and sleep app used by 66 million people around the world and is proven to reduce stress and improve happiness.
+As part of our new offer, you will gain free access to the highest level of Headspace subscription, including a full library with themed courses, a new meditation every day, sleep exercises and bedtime sounds, and move mode for body and mind fitness.

 A new certificate, entitled the IOC Elite Athlete Mental Health Certification, is to be launched with the goal of giving athletes’ entourage the knowledge and skills to recognise potential mental health concerns at an early stage within their athletes.
 It will also promote the role of specialist professionals within the field, and encourage entourage to refer their athletes when appropriate.